Hampton Bishop, St Andrew's Church

-In the Lady Chapel is an imposing 15th century reredos of sandstone that was probably brought here frim another church.
-There is a double piscina of 14th century date, and the remains of a 14th century cross in the churchyard.
+In the Lady Chapel is an imposing 15th-century reredos of sandstone that was probably brought here from another church.
+There is a double piscina of 14th-century date and the remains of a 14th-century cross in the churchyard.

 Over the entrance door is a Norman lintel and rounded arch, both carved with traditional Romanesque symbols such as zig-zags and diagonal crosses.
 The simply carved circular font is also 12th century.